 Materials: Children are especially susceptible to chemical off-gassing, industrial chemicals, pesticides, and other industrial chemicals.
 You should avoid mattresses that contain petroleum-based polyurethane foams, memory foams, vinyl, chemical fire retardants, and chemical adhesives.
 Of course, we recommend a mattress that uses natural and hypoallergenic materials like organic latex, organic wool, and organic cotton.
 (If you're concerned about the rare potential of allergic reactions, these can be tested for in advance by your allergist.)

 Honesty & Quality: Don't take a manufacturer's marketing claims at face value.
 Ask to see the legal tag, which details what's actually inside the mattress.
 Also, carefully consider their green and eco-friendly certifications.
 And make sure that they have a rock-solid sleep trial and non-prorated warranty.
-A quality brand will stand behind their product.
+A quality brand will stand behind its product.

-Firmness: Even if a pillow-top mattress looks and feels comfortable to you, most young children don't weigh enough to compress the layers, and as a result, wouldn't feel the difference until they are older (when they weigh more).
+Firmness: Even if a pillow-top mattress looks and feels comfortable to you, most young children don't weigh enough to compress the layers and, as a result, wouldn't feel the difference until they are older (when they weigh more).
 So don't feel obligated to invest in a pillow-top mattress.
-The key is to ensure that they have a gentle, yet firm sleep surface for proper spinal support and alignment for their growing bodies.
+The key is ensuring they have a gentle yet firm sleep surface for proper spinal support and alignment for their growing bodies.
 (Both of our mattresses nicely fit within this profile range.)

 Durability: A quality mattress, especially those with natural materials and an internal support coil system, will last many years.
 That's why choosing a firm, long-lasting product is essential.
 To protect your investment, we suggest investing in a mattress protector to guard against accidents and stains.